-Candidate asks, 'What is Aleppo?'
-Here you go, Gary Johnson
+'What is Aleppo?'
+THIS is Aleppo

 - Syrian city has been at center of battle between rebels and regime for four years

 (CNN)It wasn't the best look for a presidential candidate.
-Libertarian Gary Johnson was on MSNBC's "Morning Joe" on Thursday when he was asked a simple question with an ever-so-complicated answer.
+Libertarian Gary Johnson was on MSNBC's "Morning Joe" on Thursday when he was asked a simple question with an ever-so-complicated answer: What would he do about Aleppo?

-What would he do about the military conflict in the capital of Syria's most populous governorate, Aleppo, a bloody and protracted confrontation that has spawned one of the world's most dire refugee crises?

-His response: "And what is Aleppo?"
+Johnson's response: "And what is Aleppo?"

-MSNBC commentator Mike Barnicle seemed floored, replying only, "You're kidding."
-Nope, Johnson said.
+MSNBC commentator Mike Barnicle seemed floored, replying, "You're kidding."
+Nope, Johnson wasn't.

-Barnicle explained what Aleppo represents, and Johnson gave his thoughts on the "mess."
-Johnson later said he understood Aleppo ... but just in case he has a less-than-white-knuckle grip on one of the most pressing foreign policy matters facing the United States and world, allow us to explain.
+Johnson later said he understood Aleppo.
+But just in case he has a less-than-white-knuckle grip on one of the most pressing foreign policy matters facing the United States and world, allow us to explain.

 This is Aleppo